 SEO is any input factors that engines use to rank pages, and anything that people or technology does to influence those ranking elements is what the practice of Optimization is all about.

 That’s why SEO is alien science.
 SEO is social media.
 SEO is user experience and design.
 SEO is branding and rebranding.
 SEO is conversion rate optimization.
 SEO is analytics.
-SEO is product.
+SEO is the product.
 SEO is organic advertising.
 SEO is public relations and filling the gap between online and offline.

 According to Wikipedia: